Boundaries of planar graphs, via circle packings: The Martin boundary

-We now proceed to the proof of \cref{T:martinbdry}.
-We closely follow the methodology of Aikawa \cite{A} who proved a boundary Harnack principle for Brownian motion on uniform domains and, more relevant to us, demonstrated how to deduce from that a characterization of the Martin boundary.
-The methods in \cite{A} are robust enough to apply in our setting as well.
-For convenience we consider the Martin kernels as a function of the first coordinate, that is, we denote $M_y(\cdot) = G(\cdot,y)/G(x_0,y)$.
+We now proceed to the proof of Theorem~\ref{T:martinbdry}.
+It has been known since Ancona \cite{Ancona} that a boundary Harnack principle such as Theorem~\ref{bhp} implies that the Martin boundary is homeomorphic to the Euclidean boundary.
+The papers \cite{A,ALM,LS} all contain results of this kind.
+In particular, the proof in \cite{A} is quite robust, and translates to our setting with only minor changes.
+However, since the argument is both reasonably short and illuminating, we include it for the sake of completeness.

+For convenience, we consider the Martin kernels as a function of the first coordinate, that is, we denote $M_y(\cdot) = G(\cdot,y)/G(x_0,y)$.
 Let $\cH^+$ denote the set of positive harmonic functions $h$ on $X$, normalized to have $h(x_0)=1$.
-Note that on any locally finite connected graph, $\cH^+$ is compact w.r.t.\ the product (pointwise) topology.
-Of those, we let $\cH^+_0$ denote the set of functions so that $h(X_n)\xrightarrow[n\to\infty]{a.s.} 0$ for any starting point $X_0$.
-By the martingale convergence theorem \cite{D}, a.s.\ convergence holds for any positive harmonic function; it is of course enough to assume the limit is a.s.\ $0$ for a single starting point.
-Finally, for $\xi \in \partial U$ let us denote by $\cH_\xi$ those functions $h\in\cH^+_0$ which are bounded on $X \setminus B_{d_0}(\xi,r)$ for any $r>0$.
+Note that on any locally finite connected graph, $\cH^+$ is compact w.r.t. the product (pointwise) topology.
+Of those, we let $\cH^+_0$ denote the set of functions so that $h(X_n)\mathop{\rightarrow}\limits_{n\to\infty}^{\mathrm{a.s.}} 0$ for any starting point $X_0$.
+By the martingale convergence theorem \cite{D}, a.s. convergence holds for any positive harmonic function; it is of course enough to assume the limit is a.s. $0$ for a single starting point.
+Finally, for $\xi\in \partial U$ let us denote by $\cH_\xi$ those functions $h\in\cH^+_0$ which are bounded on $X \setminus B_{d_0}(\xi,r)$ for any $r>0$.
 Our immediate goal is the following.

-\begin{proposition} For any $\xi \in \partial U$ the set $\cH_\xi$ is a singleton. \end{proposition}
+\begin{proposition} For any $\xi\in\partial U$, the set $\cH_\xi$ is a singleton. \end{proposition}

 We first prove that $\cH_\xi$ is not empty.